-Here are the brands I recommend you support because they are organic + GMO free + private-/family owned.
-The list is always growing based on brands that I’ve had time to research first-hand.
+Here are the brands we heartily recommend you support because they are organic + GMO free + private-/family owned.
+The list is always growing based on brands that we’ve had time to research first-hand.
 Please comment and suggest new companies—as long as they are family/privately-owned, and dedicated to organic, GMO free products.

 • Amy’s Kitchen: canned soups, chili, beans, pasta sauce, salsas and frozen meals including Light and Lean, Gluten Free, and Light in Sodium for customers with special dietary needs.